AdamTSmiley/dnaworks_py/README.md

 This **Python** reimplementation also offers a few disadvantages:

-- **More limited scope** — Only optimizes DNA sequences, will not accept protein sequences, or degenerate bases.
-For codon optimization prior to using this tool, I recommend [DnaChisel] (https://github.com/edinburgh-genome-foundry/dnachisel) with the UniquifyAllKmers specification set to 12 (along with other desired specifications).
+- **Limited scope** — Only optimizes DNA sequences, will not accept protein sequences, or degenerate bases.
+For codon optimization prior to using this tool, I recommend [dnachisel] (https://github.com/edinburgh-genome-foundry/dnachisel) with the UniquifyAllKmers specification set to 12 (along with other desired specifications).
+- **Different Tm Calculation** - ...

 ## Installation